ionic-team/ionic-portals/website/docs/for-capacitor/live-updates.md

 - **channel**: By default all releases happen in Appflow from the `production` channel but you can setup whatever channel you need here.
 - **autoUpdateMethod**: Options would be `none` or `background`.
 You would choose `none` if you want to call the update method on your own, but the most common choice here would be `background` where the updates happen automatically.

 After you have made these changes and done a build the application will begin pulling updates from Appflow using the IDs that you have provided.
+See the [reference](reference) documentation for methods on performing live updates manually from your application code.